Xposed-Modules-Repo/com.darkeyes.tricks/README.md

 - Screen off notifications only
 - Change the carrier text
 - Bypass Outlook device policy
-- Quick unlock (Android 12+)
+- Quick unlock (Android 12+ but not Android 14)
 - Show battery duration estimate on expanded QS (Android 12+)
 - Force small clock on lockscreen (Android 12 and 12.1 only)
-- Adjust height for back gesture (Android 12+)
+- Adjust height for back gesture (Android 12+ but not Android 14)
-- Expanded notifications (Android 12+)
+- Expanded notifications (Android 12+ but not Android 14)

 There is a simple user interface that can be launched through Xposed Manager to choose what mods that you want.
-However, a reboot is needed every time you change a setting.
+A reboot is needed every time you change a setting for version 2.31 and older.
+Starting with version 3.0, all settings can be applied at runtime (except for Show 4G and Hide LTE+/4G+ which still require a reboot).